cybertraining-dsc/fa20-523-301/project/project.md

 Additionally, these results are consistent with the current scientific literature [^2] [^3].
 The biological community has been able to record these results for decades.
 By leveraging this effort, the scientific community could move to a more proactive approach as opposed to reactive with respect to injury controls.
 This data will also allow for proper contract negotiations to take place in the NBA, considering potential decisions to avoid injury may include less playing time.
 The negotiations are pivotal to ensuring that expectations are met in the future seasons; especially when injury occurs in the final year of a player's contract.
 Teams with an improved understanding of how players can or will return from injury have an opportunity to make the best of scenarios where other teams may be hesitant to sign an injured player.
 These different opportunities for a team's front office could be the difference between a championship ring and missing the playoffs entirely.

-## 6.1 Future Work
+## 6.1 Limitations

-In the future, the models could be continued to be refined.
+With respect to the current work, the models could be continued to be refined.
 Currently the results are to the original intentions of the team, but improvements can be made.
 Feature Engineering is always an area where the models can improve.
 Some valuable features to be created in the future are the calculations for the player's efficiency overall, as well as offensinve and defensive efficiencies in each game.
 The team would also like to develop a model to use the stats of a player in pre-injury and apply that to the post-injury set of metrics.
 Also, the team would like to move to where the same could be applied given the length of the injury to the player while considering the severity of the injury.
 Longer and more severe injury will lead to different future results than say a long not severe injury, or a short injury that was somewhat severe.
 The number of varaibles that could provide more valuable information to the model are endless.

 ## 7. Acknowledgements